Arkansas officers charged in violent arrest caught on video

 In an indictment unsealed Tuesday, a federal grand jury charged White and King with using excessive force by hitting Worcester multiple times while he was on the ground.
 A bystander recorded the arrest on a cellphone.

-An attorney for the former deputies, Russell Woods, said his clients deny the allegations in the indicment.
+An attorney for the former deputies, Russell Woods, said his clients deny the allegations in the indictment.

 Charges were not announced against Mulberry police officer Thell Riddle, who was also on the video.
-Crawford County Sheriff Jimmy Damante in October fired King and White.
+Former Crawford County Sheriff Jimmy Damante fired King and White in October.

 Damante has said Worcester, of Goose Creek, South Carolina, was being questioned for threatening a clerk at a nearby convenience store and that he attacked one of deputies.
 The deputy suffered a concussion, Damante has said.

 The three officers were suspended after the video came to light, and state and federal authorities launched investigations.
+The state’s criminal investigation remains open and active, said Emily White, the state special prosecutor assigned to the case.

 Worcester filed a federal lawsuit against the officers and local officials, saying they violated his constitutional rights during the arrest.
+Rachel Bussett, an attorney for Worcester, said she was pleased the two had been arrested.

+“Now they’re just going to have to go through the court process,” Bussett said.

 Policing experts have said the video raises red flags about the officers’ actions, saying that blows to the head amount to a potentially deadly use of force that’s justified only when someone poses a current and serious threat.